stunnn/ElegantFinRed/README.md

 <details>
   <summary>3️⃣ - <i>Why do I notice visual bugs and inconsistencies on Jellyfin Media Player?</i></summary>

-- Currently JMP uses Qt 5.x which uses an outdated web engine, so many new CSS features do not work on it.
+- As of version 1.12.0, JMP is based on Qt 5.x which uses a very outdated web engine, so it does not support many new CSS features.
 Once a new version based on Qt 6.x is released, most issues should automatically be resolved.
-Until then, I advise using the web app instead, and JMP is unsupported.
+Until then, JMP is unsupported and I recommend using the web app instead.
 </details>

 <details>